Privacy Policy

 If you have not done so already, please also review the IoT PI Terms of Use https://www.iotprivacy.io/terms-of-use and the IoTA Mobile Application End-User License Agreement https://www.iotprivacy.io/end-user-license-agreement as applicable to the Services you are using.

 The Internet of Things Privacy Infrastructure Project is a system developed at the School of Computer Science at Carnegie Mellon University, under the coordination of Prof. Norman Sadeh.
-Its purpose is to provide a tool to publicize the presence of IoT devices, IoT services, IoT apps (collectively referred to as “IoT Resources”) in a given area, such as a university campus, a building, a shopping mall, a room, a stadium, a city block, an entire neighborhood, or a larger geographical area.
+Its purpose is to provide a tool to publicize the presence of IoT devices, IoT services, IoT systems (collectively referred to as “IoT Resources”) in a given area, such as a university campus, a building, a shopping mall, a room, a stadium, a city block, an entire neighborhood, or a larger geographical area, such as an entire city.
 The Internet of Things Privacy Infrastructure Project has two components:

 The data we collect depends on the Services and features thereof that you use, and includes the following: